Karl-EdwardFPJeanMehu/Karl-EdwardFPJeanMehu/README.md

 # Hi, Karl-Edward here!
-I'm Software Engineer with a background in Information Technology / Cybersecurity Professional.
-I love developing tech from building useful applications and systems using microservices, docker, React, Node and more.
-Cybersecurity is a an other interest of mine and enjoy learning and securing systems and infrastructure.
+I’m a Software Engineer with a background in Information Technology and Cybersecurity.
+I enjoy developing and sharing technology, from building useful applications and systems using microservices, Docker, React, and Node.js to exploring cybersecurity.
+Learning about and securing systems and infrastructure is another passion of mine.

 <!--
 ## Table of Contents